13 Hobbies That Are Both Cheap and Fun

 For example, you might need to buy some brushes, pencils, paper, and paint, but the equipment and materials should last for a few months.

 You also could design graphics on the computer.
-There are a number of programs available for free, and Photoshop can be had for $10 a month.
+There are a number of programs available for free, and Photoshop can be had for as little as $10 a month, as of August 2019.

 You even could go back to basics and use adult coloring books to pass the time, or you can attend a free class at a craft store.